-For info on getting to the East Face via the shortcut, see the East Face route page.
+For info on getting to the East Face via the shortcut, see the East Face route page

 There is no red tape for this part of the Glacier Peak Wilderness.
 Leave No Trace ethics should be prescribed to.
 This would include red tape or green tape or yellow tape or orange tape or multi-colored striped tape to help guide your way back through the brush.
 DON'T FLAG ROUTES THROUGH OR AROUND BRUSH!